ScreamingHawk/aida-discord-bot/README.md

 Aika is a chatbot built in Discord.
 Aika responds to Discord interactions.

 Discord application sends all events to one endpoint URL.
 Our architecture prevents Discord Serverless Bot from becoming a Lambda Monolith.

+When a message is received, a lambda is run which publishes it to the SNS topic.
+This lambda responds to Discord with "loading".
+Command lambdas listen for events on the SNS topic and run accordingly.
+In the event of an error, the message is added to an SQS dead letter queue.
+A lambda listens to events on this SQS DLQ and updates Discord with "error".

 ## Run it